misterblack1/trs80-diagnosticrom/README.md

 	- Keep in mind however, that other faults, such as address line problems, can keep this (or any) ROM from running properly.
 - One ROM image for **TRS-80 Model I, or III**
 	- Audio feedback via the cassette port, so you can tell what's happening even if you have no video display.
-	- Auto detection of VRAM type (The Model 1 comes with 7-bit VRAM)
+	- Auto detection of VRAM type (The Model I comes with 7-bit VRAM)
 	- Auto detection of bank size (4k or 16k)
 		- A machine with 4K bank size cannot have RAM at 12K ($7000).
 If the ROM tests that region and finds all bits bad, it assumes this is a 4K machine.
 		- Officially, a machine with a 4K bank can only have 4K total, so this ROM does not test beyond the first bank in that case.
 	- Testing up to 48k of DRAM, looping continually.
 - One ROM image for **TRS-80 Model II** with all DRAM sizes.
-	- The same image is expected to work with the Model 12, 16, or 6000, although this is not tested.
+	- The same image is expected to work with the Model I2, 16, or 6000, although this is not tested.
 	- Testing up to 512k of DRAM, looping continually.
 	- Temporarily relocates the test subroutine into previously tested RAM at `$4000` and unmaps the ROM from Z80 address space to test the RAM between `$0000` and `$3FFF`.
 		- The stock ROM does not test the region of DRAM from `$0000`-`$0FFF` that is hidden while the ROM is mapped.